cagosta/generator-mangrove-module/README.md

 ### To do
 - Fix isFrontEndApp = false ( not working )
 - Test Generator ( hard ? )
-- Use in a real project
-- Run tests with node.js
 - Clean server & livereload ( working ? )
 - Is running npm install -g in a postinstall script dirty ?
 - Reduce size when installed ( feasible ? node_modules 51MB, bower_components 19MB wtf ? )